jpcposts/jpcposts.github.io/_posts/2024/2023-12-19-synology_nas_blinking_blue.md

 - Synology provides official replacement parts, including power adapters, which are specifically designed for their NAS devices.
 - Check the official Synology website or authorized dealers for genuine adapters.
 - You may search Amazon or other retailers for these 12V power adapters.
-I've replaced my Power Adapter in the past with [this one](https://www.amazon.com/dp/B07MCHNPW7?psc=1&ref=ppx_yo2ov_dt_b_product_details) in the past.
+I've replaced my Power Adapter in the past with [this one](https://www.amazon.com/dp/B07MCHNPW7?psc=1&ref=ppx_yo2ov_dt_b_product_details).

 ## Conclusion